Israel Wood Powell (British Columbia politician): Residential schools

 Early in his career as superintendent, Powell took up the cause of what he viewed as the imperative to educate and “civilize” Indigenous children.
 Powell focused on the importance of establishing industrial education schools in isolated areas to turn Indigenous children into what he referred to as “useful members of society.”

-He sought to establish several boarding schools across the province and particularly pushed for creating a school in Kamloops to address communities in the province’s interior.
-A school opened in Kamloops in 1890 and became one of the largest residential schools operated by Indian Affairs.
+He sought to establish several boarding schools across the province and particularly pushed for creating the Kamloops Indian Residential School in 1890 to address communities in the province's interior.
+The school became one of the largest residential schools operated by Indian Affairs.

 Lot 450 and Tla'amin people

-The 15,000-acre parcel of land known as Lot 450, situated on traditional Tla’amin, Klahoose and Homalco territory and encompassing several traditional villages and seasonal sites, continues to be a site of contention.

-Land speculator and Victoria politician Robert Paterson Rithet purchased the timber lease under “dubious circumstances” in 1874.
-Tla’amin expressed its concerns over logging around their villages to Indian land commissioner Gilbert Malcolm Sproat.
+The 2778-acre parcel of land known as Lot 450, situated on traditional Tla’amin, Klahoose, and Homalco territories and encompassing several traditional villages and seasonal sites, continues to be a site of contention dating from when land speculator and Victoria politician Robert Paterson Rithet purchased the timber lease under “dubious circumstances” in 1874.

-Sproat agreed that the government should cease sales of the Tla’amin territory before official surveys could be made of their reserves.
-When Sproat brought these complaints forward to Powell, the superintendent was dismissive of Sproat and Tla’amin’s concerns and dissuaded the commissioner from visiting Tla’amin to attempt a compromise.
+Tla’amin expressed concerns over potential logging and industrialization around their villages to Indian land commissioner Gilbert Malcolm Sproat, who agreed that the government should cease sales activities of the Tla’amin territory until official surveys could be made of their reserves, but when Sproat brought these complaints forward to Powell, the Superintendent was dismissive of Sproat and Tla’amin's concerns and dissuaded the commissioner from visiting Tla’amin to attempt a compromise.
+The matter was left unresolved.

-Lot 450 and the lands of the Tla’amin, Klahoose and Homalco nations were highly sought after for their economic potential and probably represented areas of potential industry to Powell, who was firmly in favour of the “civilizing” effects of industry on Indigenous peoples.